-Texas Medicaid Definition
+Texas Medicaid Long-Term Care Definition

 Income & Asset Limits for Eligibility

-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from a Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long-term care from a Texas Medicaid program.
+Alternatively, one can take the Medicaid Eligibility Test.
+IMPORTANT: Not meeting all of the criteria does not mean one is ineligible or cannot become eligible for Medicaid.
 More.

-|2018 Texas Medicaid Long Term Care Eligibility for Seniors|
+|2023 Texas Medicaid Long-Term Care Eligibility for Seniors|

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|